benjisidi/voidboiz/Session 33 - It's not about the wingspan, it's about what you do with it.md

 - The Lady's collection was never found, so the void boiz go and try to find it.
 ## Investigation montage
 - Lug gets help from everyone and investigates the house
-- In the pantry, under one of the legs of a shelf, he finds a small black feather - a raven's feather
+- In the pantry, under one of the legs of a shelf, he finds a small black feather - **a raven's feather**
--
+- In the Lady's room we find a hidden safe